 John and I wrote a joint article about Woodhill, which was published in the paper Fight Racism!
 Fight Imperialism!^{ix}, one of the few radical journals that gets into prisons, and a long-time champion of prisoners' rights.
-I also wrote a statement calling on supporters outside to focus their attention on Woodhill on International Prisoners' Justice Day^x(something which the Anarchist Black Cross and others organised around at the time).
+I also wrote a statement calling on supporters outside to focus their attention on Woodhill on International Prisoners' Justice Day^x (something which the Anarchist Black Cross and others organised around at the time).
 We had planned a national prisoners' work-strike for the day, but had to rely on outside help to spread news about it to other prisons, particularly those outside the closed Dispersal System^{xi}.
 The old national ABC network was in a sorry state at the time, but we relied on them to help do this.
 It was a mistake; instead of using my statement in support of the work-strike we were organising, they arrogantly called for a hunger-strike, and dishonestly used my statement (which for reasons of prison censorship simply called for support for the "solidarity activities being organised") in support of this.
-As a result of the inept propaganda the ABC mailed into prisons, the only place there was a solid prisoners work-strike was at Full Sutton itself^{xii}, where I had managed to print leaflets of my own, (John having by this point been shippedout).
+As a result of the inept propaganda the ABC mailed into prisons, the only place there was a solid prisoners work-strike was at Full Sutton itself^{xii}, where I had managed to print leaflets of my own, (John having by this point been shipped-out).
 The planned protest outside Woodhill itself was thinly attended, and for me this was the last straw in terms of the old ABC network, which collapsed shortly afterwards.
 With better outside support things could have been very different.

 Even before the work-strike at Full Sutton, John had been ghosted^{xiii} out of the nick, and it wasn't long before I was myself subject to similar treatment, being in and out of the block for the rest of my sentence^{xiv}.
 It should never be forgotten that those who speak out against injustice from within prison are at risk of paying a heavy price in terms of their own treatment at the hands of Prison Service scum.
 When they were originally published, the articles contained in this pamphlet will not have gone unnoticed by those who hold their brave authors captive, nor will they now.
-John Bowden, who has been in prison for three decades, is no longer being held because it is claimed he poses any 'risk' to the public, but specifically because of these articles and others like them, something which is quite explicitly stated in the latest Prison Service reports opposing his release.
+John Bowden, who has been in prison for three decades, is no longer being held because it is claimed he poses any 'risk' to ix Issue 149 - June/July 1999.